 Drug discovery applications

-Strategies involving AI to assist in the drug development decision-making process are predicted to revolutionize the industry and create an additional market value of $40 billion.
+Strategies involving AI to assist in the drug development decision-making process are predicted to revolutionize the industry and increase in size up to $3 billion by 2025.
 Artificial intelligence can optimize innovation, improve the efficiency of research and testing, and provide new tools for doctors, patients, insurers, and regulators to meet market demands.

 Every stage of the pharmaceutical R&D process can be improved by AI and lead to increased efficiency:

 - Literature survey.
 Researchers around the world publish their findings daily in the form of research papers, patents, and other types of gray literature.
 It is just not possible to collate the information from all of the published documents.
 Artificial intelligence algorithms can analyze the available literature and extract valuable insights to help researchers make informed decisions early on in the R&D process.

 - Identification of principal targets for intervention.
 Understanding the biological origin of a disease and its resistance mechanism is the second stage in the development of a new drug.
 It is essential to identify principal target proteins for disease treatment.
 Despite the availability of data from different sources, the discovery of viable target pathways remains a great challenge for researchers.
 This process requires the integration and analysis of all the data to find a relevant pattern which is a perfect task for machine learning algorithms trained for pattern matching.
 These algorithms analyze the available data and automatically identify the target proteins for intervention.